slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On decision making

 <!--
+> *"The hardest thing to learn in life is which bridge to cross and which to burn."
+-- Bertrand Russell*
 > *"When nothing is sure, everything is possible." -- Margaret Drabble*
 > *"To have the right to do a thing is not at all the same as being right in doing it."
 -- G.K.
 Chesterton*